GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-guides/01-push-notifications.md

 #### Step 1
 Configure your app to use Firebase Cloud Messaging as described in the [Firebase documentation](https://firebase.google.com/docs/cloud-messaging/android/client).

-You only need to setup the FCM dependencies and add a _google-services.json_ file to your project source directory.
+You just need to set up the FCM dependencies and add a _google-services.json_ file to your project source directory.

 #### Step 2
 Add the Stream Firebase `PushProvider` artifact to your app-level `build.gradle` file: